-Films (of no more than six minutes) can be about anything but must reference one or more items pre-selected from Library’s collection.
-All genres will be considered – fictional, documentary, animation or experimental (eg. timelapse, hyperlapse and drone), and can be produced on any device including mobile phones.
+Shortstacks, the State Library’s inaugural short film competition, accepts short films which can be about anything but must reference one or more items pre-selected from Library’s collection.
+All genres are considered – fictional, documentary, animation or experimental and can be produced on any device including mobile phones.

-Our judges will select the 10 most engaging, imaginative and innovative entries to be showcased in the Shortstacks Short Film Festival at the Library in June.
+Our judges will select the most engaging, imaginative and innovative entries to be showcased in the Shortstacks Short Film Festival at the Library on 12 June 2019.
 The winners will be announced on the night by Australian film industry royalty and Shortstacks Judge Margaret Pomeranz.

 Choose your inspiration